mikelou1/mixed-precision-summation/README.md

 Blueprints approaching $\mathcal{E} = 1$ simultaneously achieve fp32-grade accuracy and fp16-grade cost, which is the operating point mixed-precision scientific computation targets in practice.

 **A theoretical ceiling below 10,000.** The maximum possible total score, 10,000, is unreachable.
 With $n = 275{,}000$ uniform values in $[0, 1)$, the exact sum is approximately $137{,}500$, which exceeds fp16's maximum representable value of $65{,}504$, so the result cannot be held in fp16 at all and the final reduction must occur in fp32 or fp64.
 Intermediate fp16 partial sums can reach the high fp16 binade $[2^{15}, 2^{16})$, where the representable spacing is $32$ and each add carries roundoff of order $\pm 16$.
 Even with sorted-magnitude pairwise reduction and perfectly chosen chunk sizes, the residual rounding error from many such adds cannot be driven below the fp32 ceiling exactly, and it cannot be recovered by subsequent fp32 or fp64 operations on the already-quantised partial sums.
-Empirical analysis across 100 cases suggests the true ceiling lies between $9{,}990$ and $9{,}999.6$; scores above this range are not attainable by any blueprint.
+The [Provable Ceiling](#a-provable-ceiling-below-10000) section below makes this concrete with a closed-form upper bound of $9{,}999.8913$ for seed $667{,}676{,}767$ and $9{,}999.9273$ universally; scores above these values are not attainable by any blueprint.

 ## Non-technical Explanation